evai1/EvaiRating/README.md

 # Evai Rating

-Read the document explaining the mechanism of calculation of Evai Rating
+Read the document explaining the mechanism of Evai Rating